 - Deal the remaining four cards face up in the middle of the table where they are easily accessible to both players.

-Top Trumps James Bond Game
+Top Trumps Game: James Bond 007 Limited Edition

-How to Play Top Trumps
+How to Play the James Bond 007 Edition of Top Trumps

 James Bond Collectible Card Game

-In 1995, the release of the James Bond movie Goldeneye coincided with the height of the mid-90s collectible card game (CCG) craze.
+In 1995, the release of the James Bond movie GoldenEye coincided with the height of the mid-90s collectible card game (CCG) craze.
 Out of this frenzy, the ill-fated James Bond CCG was born.
 A total of 217 unique cards were printed featuring characters from all the James Bond movies.
 Unfortunately, many of the most common cards were plagued by misprints, typos, and alignment issues.
 These issues in manufacturing made the already boring game even more difficult to play, and the James Bond CCG was out of print by 1996.